 The gay community faces higher rates of mental health issues due to societal prejudice, discrimination, and social stigma.
-A gay counselor can help you resolve your mental health problems if you are facing stress, depression, and/or anxiety as a result of your experiences related to your sexuality.
+A gay friendly therapist can help you resolve your mental health problems if you are facing stress, depression, and/or anxiety as a result of your experiences related to your sexuality.

 Below, we’ve looked at two platforms that can connect you with an LGBT-affirming counselor who understands and empathizes with the issues you’re going through.

-Pride Counseling is an online platform where you can find counselors who specialize in providing support for the LGBT community.
-Therapists on this platform are licensed professionals, and each has at least three years or 1000 hours of experience in providing therapy or counseling services.
+Pride Counseling is an online platform where you can find counselors who specialize in providing support for the gay community.
+Not all Pride Counseling therapists identify as LGBTQ, however, they all have opted into receiving LGBTQ clients and specialize in supporting LGBTQ+ communities.
+Therapists on this platform are licensed professionals, and each has at least three years and 1000 hours of experience in providing therapy or counseling services.

 When signing up to Pride Counseling, you’ll be asked questions about your symptoms, the issues you’re dealing with, your availability, and your preferences in a counselor.
 Based on this information, you’ll be matched with the most suitable LGBT-friendly counselor available on the platform.